Cosmos: A Personal Voyage: Sequel series

 On August 5, 2011, plans were announced for a sequel to the series, bringing up-to-date special effects and scientific discoveries to the themes and messages of the original series.
-The new 13-part series, referred to as Cosmos: A Spacetime Odyssey, was originally announced to premiere in the 2012–13 United States network television schedule, but a Twitter update from Neil deGrasse Tyson in June 2012 indicated an early 2014 release.
+The new 13-part series, referred to as Cosmos: A Spacetime Odyssey, was originally announced to premiere in the 2012–13 United States network television schedule, but a Twitter update from astrophysicist Neil deGrasse Tyson in June 2012 indicated an early 2014 release.
 Episodes began airing March 9, 2014 on the Fox Network and the next day on National Geographic Channel.
-The new series was hosted by astrophysicist Neil deGrasse Tyson and produced by the two surviving original creators, Ann Druyan and Steven Soter, with Seth MacFarlane.
+The new series was hosted by Tyson and produced by the two surviving original creators, Ann Druyan and Steven Soter, with Seth MacFarlane.
 Another sequel series from the same team (with Tyson again hosting), Cosmos: Possible Worlds, premiered on March 9, 2020, on National Geographic.